axocomm/lambda.codes/README.md

 ### `lcdfile`

-The `lcdfile` in this repository now takes care of deployments, and once `lcdeploy` is put up somewhere (super WIP right now), you will be able to use that.
+The `lcdfile` in this repository now takes care of deployments.
 This file just contains some lines of Ruby code that handle things like cloning the repository, building the Docker image, and running it.
 Deployment is a matter of creating a simple configuration file with some SSH information (like `resources/site-config.json.example`) and running `lcd deploy`.
-More information *should* be forthcoming.
+If you'd like you can have a look at the [lcdeploy repository](https://github.com/axocomm/lcdeploy).
+Just keep in mind the tool is extremely WIP.

 ## Managing Pages